wwwebman/front-end-interview-questions/readme.md

 1. What is [`Window.postMessage()`](https://davidwalsh.name/window-postmessage) and where it can be used? - [@doc--mdn](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage)
 1. Is there any difference between Promises and callbacks?
 Which is better? - [@answer-callback--callbackhell.com](http://callbackhell.com/),
 1. What is recursion?
 When is the use of recursion useful in Javascript? - [@answer--medium](https://medium.com/@dis_is_patrick/practical-uses-for-recursive-javascript-b8f142552f8b)
+1. What do you hear about DRY, KISS, YAGNI? - [@answer-thefullstack.xyz](https://thefullstack.xyz/dry-yagni-kiss-tdd-soc-bdfu)

 #### Senior candidate
 1. What patterns do you know and successfully use in JavaScript?
 1. What is the difference between Deferred and Promise objects?
 Where is Deferred object used?
 1. What is the problem throttling and debouncing are resolved?
 What is the core difference between them? - [@answer--medium](https://medium.com/@_jh3y/throttling-and-debouncing-in-javascript-b01cad5c8edf)
+1. What is SOLID?
+Using some example talk about

 ## Javascript Coding Questions
 * Write a `pipefy` function where a string received is returned, but with the `|` character between each character.
 Make it possible to execute function in this way: `'javascript'.pipefy()`. - [@code-answer](https://jsfiddle.net/thisman/6ynaf3ot/)